 Depression is a common symptom of systemic lupus erythematosus (SLE) — an inflammatory autoimmune disease.
-Nearly 1 in 4 adults with SLE, the most common form of lupus, experience major depression, according to a 2017 study published in BMC Psychiatry.
+Nearly 1 in 4 adults with SLE, the most common type of lupus, experience major depression, according to a 2017 study published in BMC Psychiatry.
 That rate is twice as high as the general population.
 Depression in people with lupus contributes to decreased quality of life, as well as higher risk of cardiovascular and other chronic diseases.

 Sadness is a temporary feeling in response to disappointments or losses.
 Depression, on the other hand, is a serious mood disorder that affects daily functioning and can last much longer.